 Our Pre-Dentistry program is a set of required courses needed for entry into dentistry schools across Canada.
 Normally, pre-dentistry students are required to complete three academic years toward a baccalaureate degree—which include courses in the humanities and social sciences—before applying to dentistry schools.
 Specific requirements for dental schools may also include biology, chemistry, math, English, and physics.

-PRE-ENGINEERING AND TRANSFER PROGRAM
+ENGINEERING TRANSFER PROGRAM

-Our Faculty of Natural and Applied Science offers a one or two-year pre-engineering program.
+Our Faculty of Natural and Applied Science offers a one or two-year engineering transfer program.
 These transferable courses combine scientific and mathematic concepts that challenge you to think critically and find practical solutions.
 With our small class sizes and expert professors, you will be well prepared for admittance into engineering schools.

 Our Pre-Medicine program includes the basic sciences needed for entrance to medical school.
 Within the pre-medicine requisites, you will learn about cell biology, biochemistry, and organic chemistry.
 We offer several courses in our pre-medicine program that will help you gain acceptance into local medical schools and schools across North America and Europe.